-1.1 Purpose
+1.2 Purpose

 These Bylaws are intended to guide the development and growth of the Town of Weathersfield along the lines designated in the adopted Town Plan.
-The many factors which these Bylaws must take into account may be found in the Town Plan and Section 4302 of Chapter 117 of Title 24, V.S.A.
+The many factors which these Bylaws must take into account may be found in the Town Plan and Section 4302.
 However, a few factors are the very foundation of these Bylaws and are therefore emphasized by being listed here: